-3. If you have an air conditioner – choose the “recycle” or “recirculate” functions to prevent the smoke coming in.
+- If you have an air conditioner – choose the “recycle” or “recirculate” functions to prevent the smoke from coming in.

-A HEPA filter removes ultra-fine particles from the air, while tightly packed carbon granules in the activated carbon filter removes the smoke and freshens the air as it passes through the system.
+A HEPA filter removes ultra-fine particles from the air, while tightly packed carbon granules in the activated carbon filter remove the smoke and freshen the air as it passes through the system.